 School uniform is now supplied by School Shop, you can order new uniform directly from their website, which can be found at http://www.school-shop.co.uk

-Mrs Bruce is a member of our standards team.
-She holds the responsibility for co-ordinating Read, Write Inc. across the school and leads the teaching of writing.
+Mrs Bruce holds the responsibility for co-ordinating Read, Write Inc. across the school.
 If you have a question about Read Write Inc. – from what it is, to how it’s taught or how you can support at home – please speak to Mrs Bruce.

 Mrs Bruce is a class teacher and therefore the best way to contact her is by leaving a message at reception.
 Mrs Bruce will then endeavour to contact you as soon as possible.

-As Miss Anderson is a class teacher, the best way to contact her is by leaving a message with our admin team.
-Miss Anderson will get in touch with you as soon as possible.
+If you have a question about reading then the best way to contact Miss Anderson is by leaving a message with our admin team.
+She will then get in touch with you as soon as possible.

 PE, Sports and University of Life